w7978708wen/Microsoft-Azure-and-Databricks/README.md

 Data Factory for data pipeline management.

-Databricks/PySpark for data transformation and loading into folder for transformed data.
+Databricks for data transformation and loading into folder for transformed data (using PySpark).

+Bonus: Synapse Analytics for data analysis (using SQL)

 This version is covered in this repository.
 <br><br>